 Weighs 260,000 pounds

-The new piers will be about nine feet wide on the upstream side and four feet wide on the downstream side.
+The new piers are about nine feet wide on the upstream side and four feet wide on the downstream side.

 In Tempe, we believe in shopping local and working with the best experts available.
-For this project, we have been able to do both.
-Contractors for this project include:
+For this project, we were able to do both.
+Contractors for this project included: